unitaryfund/aquapointer/aquapointer/analog/automated_analog_script_guide.md

     - amplitude
     - variance
 4. Density filtering (Optional):
-    - "filter": keyword indicating the settings on this line are for filtering
+    - "filter": keyword indicating the settings on this line are for filtering, since filtering is optional
     - filter function: only Gaussian-Laplacian supported in current version of script
     - sigma standard deviation of the Gaussian filter
 5. Cropping (Optional):
-    - "crop": keyword indicating the settings on this line are for cropping
+    - "crop": keyword indicating the settings on this line are for cropping, since croppping is optional
     - x_coordinate of center of cropped slice
     - y_coordinate of center of cropped slice
     - length of cropped slice in x